jlaurens/edython/src/lib/eyo/js/application/driver/dom/dom.md

 # Edython's ui dom driver

-Absctract driver based on the dom.
+Abstract driver based on the dom.
 This piece of code exists for an eventual portability to another language...

 ## Facts